mbevand/silentarmy/README.md

 # Dependencies

-SILENTARMY has primarily been tested with AMD GPUs on 64-bit Linux with the **AMDGPU-PRO** driver (amdgpu.ko, for newer GPUs) and the **Radeon Software Crimson Edition** driver (fglrx.ko, for older GPUs).
-Its only build dependency is an OpenCL implementation.
-And its only runtime dependency is Python 3.3+ (which supports SILENTARMY's use of the "yield from" syntax.)
+SILENTARMY has only one build dependency: an OpenCL implementation.
+And it has only one runtime dependency: Python 3.3 or later (needed to support the use of the `yield from` syntax.)

-Installation of the drivers and SDK can be error-prone, so below are step-by-step instructions for the AMD OpenCL implementation (**AMD APP SDK**), for Ubuntu 16.04 as well as Ubuntu 14.04.
+When running on AMD GPUs, install the **AMD APP SDK** (OpenCL implementation) and either:
+* the **AMDGPU-PRO** driver (amdgpu.ko, for newer GPUs), or
+* the **Radeon Software Crimson Edition** driver (fglrx.ko, for older GPUs)

+When running on Nvidia GPUs, install the Nvidia OpenCL development files, and their binary driver.

+Instructions are provided below for a few Linux versions.

-## Ubuntu 16.04
+## Ubuntu 16.04 / amdgpu

 1. Download the [AMDGPU-PRO Driver](http://support.amd.com/en-us/kb-articles/Pages/AMDGPU-PRO-Install.aspx)
 (as of 30 Oct 2016, the latest version is 16.40)